Make Directory {R}←{X}⎕MKDIR Y

 is a character vector or scalar containing a single directory name, or a vector of character vectors containing zero or more directory names.
 Names must conform to the naming rules of the host Operating System.

-By default, for each file in Y
+By default, for each name in Y

 the path must exist and the base name must not exist (see File Name Parts), otherwise an error is signalled.
+The optional left argument X

 The optional left argument X